Worried about Interviewing? Here's How to Have a Great Interview.

-After all, you are given around one to six hours (depending on the companies interview structure), to introduce yourself to the company and to make sure the company fits your career aspiration; ultimately hoping to get a job offer.
+After all, you are given around one to six hours (depending on the company’s interview structure), to introduce yourself to the company and to make sure the company fits your career aspiration; ultimately hoping to get a job offer.

-As a recruiter I have worked with candidates that are not looking to make a change in their career, as well as candidates that are getting frustrated because they want to get back to work after a layoff, and individuals in different places in their career.
+As a recruiter, I have worked with candidates that are not looking to make a change in their career, as well as job candidates that are getting frustrated because they want to get back to work after a layoff, and individuals in different places in their career.

-Here are some things to think about, no matter what category you are in.
+Here are some things to think about, no matter what category you are in:

 Companies have evaluated your resume and determined you have the skills needed before you were invited in.

-They are now looking to validate those skills through conversation and to see if you fit in the team, and by fit I mean cultural fit.
+They are now looking to validate those skills through conversation and to see if you fit in the team; and by fit, I mean cultural fit.

-Three traits that are consistently published as the main things employers are looking for are:
+Three traits that are consistently published as the main attributes’ employers are looking for are:

 Energy level-specifically high energy

-The best way is to walk into a room ready to shake hands with each hiring team member.
+1. The best way is to walk into a room ready to shake hands with each hiring team member.
 Extend your hand immediately.

 Overall, these steps will give you the opportunity to worry less about the way to answer questions, create more time to evaluate the company’s culture, and allow the company to learn more about how you will impact the company if invited to the team.